 What Happens When Calcium Hypochlorite is Added to Water?

 When calcium hypochlorite is added to water, it reacts with the water to yield hypochlorous acid and calcium hydroxide.
-This reaction can be represented as: Ca(OCl) + 2H O → 2HOCl + Ca+ + OH–.
+This reaction is represented as: Ca(OCl) + 2H O → 2HOCl + Ca+ + OH–.
 The calcium hydroxide then ionizes into a calcium ion and a hydroxyl ion.
 The by-product of calcium hypochlorite, calcium hydroxide (Ca[OH]»), increases the water’s pH.
 The pH of calcium hypochlorite ranges from 8.5 to 11.

 What Happens When Calcium Hypochlorite is Added to Pool Water?